IsakZhang/XABSA/README.md

 ##  Quick Start
 - Download the pre-trained multilingual language model mBERT or XLM-R
-- To quickly reproduce the results with French as the target langauge and mBERT as the backbone under the supervised setting:
+- To quickly reproduce the results with French (`fr`) as the target langauge and mBERT (`mbert`) as the backbone under the supervised setting:
 ```python
 python main.py --tfm_type mbert --tgt_lang fr
 ```